Ranking, in general, becomes more accurate by using complex expressions which use many features.

 ranking expression, for more advanced use cases it's possible to

-add another second-phase
+add a second-phase

 ranking expression in a